 There are over 1,300 SSA offices scattered throughout the country, so you should be able to apply in person at a location near you.
 Every state has at least four offices where you can apply.

-Denials are unfortunately very common, but not all hope is lost if your claim is indeed denied.
+SSDI application denials are unfortunately very common, but not all hope is lost if your claim is indeed denied.
 The SSA has a thorough appeals process, from simply requesting your claim is reviewed online, to fighting your claim in federal court.

 A denial can still be difficult to overcome, so for your best chance of approval, please complete a free evaluation to have a non-obligational and free consultation with a disability attorney in your area.